-Many organizations flounder in their Digital and Analytics efforts not because they lack smart talented people or capability but because they lack clear objectives, leadership, experimental mindset or multi-year roadmaps in aligning messy legacy applications and infrastructure (and mountains of technical debt) into useful digital architectures -> platforms -> business outcomes.
+Many organizations flounder in their digitization efforts not because they lack smart talented people or capability but because they lack clear objectives, leadership, experimental mindset or multi-year roadmaps in aligning messy data silos, legacy applications and infrastructure (and mountains of technical debt) into useful digital architectures -> platforms -> business outcomes.

 So the first critical question is: What do you really want to achieve?
-What are the target set of use cases?
-What are the target business outcomes?
+What are the target set of customer journeys or use cases?
+What are the target business outcomes and potential ROI?
 Increased customer loyalty?
 Better customer engagement?
 A greater share of wallet via cross-sell?
 New customers?
 Lower attrition?
 Cheaper and faster targeting?

 In other words, what are the relevant use cases?
-As the old adage goes: if you don’t know where you are going, any road will get you there.
+As the adage from “Alice in the Wonderland” goes: if you don’t know where you are going, any road will get you there.